 Many people dream of moving to an island in the Caribbean, buying a home and living the ‘island life’.
 In fact, in recent years St. Croix has been been a popular destination for HGTV shows like ‘Caribbean Life’ and ‘Beach Front Bargain Hunt’.
-If you that are seriously considering a move to St. Croix, the good news is that interest rates are at an all-time low, and there are many beautiful properties available here, so there’s never a better time than now!
+If you that are seriously considering a move to St. Croix, the good news is that interest rates are near an all-time low, and there are many beautiful properties available here, so there’s never a better time than now!
 Before you start shopping with a real estate agent, here’s what you should know about the mortgage and home buying process here in the USVI…

-I recently had the opportunity to sit down with Bonnie Rapine of Schaffer Mortgage Corporation to learn a little bit about the home buying process here on St. Croix.
-Mortgage lenders here on the island have similar lending options as those in the U.S. mainland, including Conventional, FHA, and VA loans.
+I had the opportunity to sit down with Bonnie Rapine and Nathan Purdome of Schaffer Mortgage Corporation to learn a little bit about the home buying process here on St. Croix.
+Mortgage lenders here on the island have similar lending options as those in the U.S. mainland, including Conventional, FHA, USDA and VA loans.
 Keeping that in mind, there are also some differences between getting a mortgage in the U.S. Virgin Islands versus the U.S. mainland that you should keep in mind in order to make the process less stressful.
 First and foremost, the home buying process is much slower here on St. Croix due to limited number of title companies and appraisers, so be prepared for a realistic closing time – generally about 75 days.
 Appraisals alone can take about a month to complete.
 Remember you are on an island, and ‘island time’ is a real thing here.
 Another key difference in the buying process in the USVI is that an attorney is required for the closing process.

 Now that you are aware of some of the basic differences in getting a mortgage here on St. Croix, there are some things you can do to make the process go more smoothly.
 First and foremost, get pre-qualified over the phone before you start shopping for a house.
 Realtors prefer to work with pre-qualified clients, and your pre-qualification is good for 90 days.
 Also, Bonnie recommends getting qualified for the maximum you can qualify for AND that are comfortable paying for a home before you start shopping.
 It may seem like common sense, but you don’t get in over your head and fall in love with a house you can’t realistically afford.